pmclaugh/Clive2/README.md

 # Clive2
 Bidirectional Path Tracing implemented in Python, relying heavily on Numba for performance.
 This is a work in progress and may be unstable, incorrect, etc. especailly as I'm just getting started with it.
 In the future I will try to keep uncertain code out of master, but currently there is only master.
+Performance is, well, poor.
+But for single-threaded, cpu-only, it's actually pretty decent.
+Multithreading was implemented for unidirectional, then removed during development of bidirectional. it will be reinstated soon.
+Eventually, I hope to use this as a reference renderer when implementing a GPU and/or cloud renderer.

 Working:
 - loading obj files